felipelaptrin/felipetrindade.com/frontend/content/blog/bridge-the-gap-flux/index.md

 ---
-title: Bridging the gap between IaC and GitOps
+title: Bridging the gap between IaC and GitOps with FluxCD and Terraform
 date: "2026-01-05T11:45:32.169Z"
 description: Let's deep dive into how you can connect Terraform and FluxCD!
 ---